Snooz82/robotframework-browser-advanced-workshop/README.md

 - Introduce Tatu and Rene
 ## Participant Introduction

+- [ ] Who you are and where you come from?
 - [ ] Python Skills: 0-10
 - [ ] JS Skills: 0-10
 - [ ] WebTesting Skills: 0-10